andrewathalye/destiny-txtp-mapper/README.md

 Please note: In order to comply with the Bungie EULA, you may _not_ redistribute any music files unaltered (and redistributing modified files is also risky).
 Please only use this tool for your personal listening pleasure, and purchase the official soundtracks where available.

+# Important Note
+The tools in this folder are currently being rewritten from C + Shell Scripts to 100% Ada in order to make them parallelised and faster.
+As a result of this change, I will distribute GPL-licensed Linux GLIBC_x64 statically-linked binaries when the rewrite is complete.
+Until the rewrite is complete, I recommend not using this tool as things may be in a state of flux.

 # How to use the mappings in this folder?
 Follow the steps in the section "How can I get the necessary files?"
 Next, collect the list of desired tracks and save it as tracks.txt.